 The outstretched fingers of the devil’s right hand form a V shape.
 Some say this comes from the Jewish priest or Kohan‘s blessing which forms the the hebrew letter shin for El Shaddai, the almighty (god) or divine power.
 All priests are mediators between above and below, like the magician.

-The western church required its priests to be celibate, their sexual energy reserved for chaneling toward god.
-In eastern traditions, sex and spirit are combined within tantric sex where desire can be harnessed and directed toward more spiritual forms of energy.
+The western church required its priests to be celibate, their sexual energy reserved for channelling it toward god.
+In eastern traditions, sex and spirit have been combined in tantric sex practice where desire can be harnessed and directed toward more spiritual forms of energy.

-It deals with the energy of life which can be manipulated and transformed, often releasing what’s been repressed.
+The devil card deals with the energy of life.
+This can be manipulated and transformed, often releasing what’s been repressed, but the outcome is dependent on individual will.

-We all have deeper, murkier sides and through this archetype, the transformation to pleasure can take a darker turn, as in addiction, self-harm or violence towards others.
+We all have deeper, murkier sides and through the devil archetype, the transformation to pleasure can take a darker turn, as in addiction, self-harm or violence towards others.

 To feel desire is to witness control by the ego.
-Quashing the ego in the death card was not enough.
-It’s time for the fool to enter the ego’s world of temptation.
+The fool has been learning about the ways the ego has influenced his conscious world and now realises quashing the ego in the death card was not enough.
+It’s time for him to come face-to-face with the ego’s world of temptation.

-The devil card explains attraction.
-It reminds the fool how sometimes we want the very things which cause harm.
+The devil card explains the negative side of attraction and how sometimes he wants the very things which cause harm.

 The roots of this paradox often lie in upbringing and the influences of early life.
 Psychologists have long recognised people choose partners who remind them of their parents, even when their home life was dysfunctional.

-The man and woman are depicted as slaves to their desires, but the devil card represents both victim and perpetrator.
-Greed, lust, and perversion can be individual or encouraged by those already enslaved by avarice.
+The fool learned to take comfort from what felt familiar without consideration of the potential for abuse.
+In the devil card, the man and woman are depicted as slaves to their desires.
+Greed, lust, and perversion can be individual choices or be actively encouraged by those already enslaved by avarice.
+The devil represents both victim and perpetrator.

 We make excuses for bad behaviour.
 Envy those who appear to have what we want.
-To be different from the crowd can become ‘demonised’ while the devil made me do it is a phrase often used to avoid accountability for action.
+To be different from the crowd can become ‘demonised’ while the devil made me do it is a phrase often used to avoid accountability.

 Not only can desire compel us to harm ourselves, some derive pleasure from causing harm to others.
 You can want to be loved or accepted so much, you’ll do anything, even when it’s fundamentally inhuman or destructive.